Visalia, California: Local government

 Like much of the San Joaquin Valley, more resident voters are registered in the Republican Party than the Democratic Party.

 Of the 51,718 registered voters in Visalia; approximately 31.9% are Democrats and 49.1% are Republicans.
 The remaining 19.0% are Independents or are registered with one of the many smaller political parties, like the Green Party or the Libertarian Party.

 Visalia is a charter city with a city charter approved by the electorate that acts as a "constitution" for the city.
-Until the November 2012 elections, Visalia voters at large, elected the five-member City Council that serves as the city's legislative and governing body.
+Until the November 2012 elections, Visalia voters elected at large the five-member City Council that serves as the city's legislative and governing body.
 The city council members serve four-year terms, and they select one member to serve as mayor and one to serve as vice mayor.
 The City Council hires a powerful city manager that serves as executive officer, administers city operations, and carries out city policies.
 Every odd-numbered year either two or three members are elected by the people to serve a four-year term.
 Each March, the City Council meets and chooses one of its members as mayor and one as vice-mayor.
 The current mayor of Visalia is Bob Link and vice mayor is Steve Nelsen.

 The City of Visalia had been threatened with a lawsuit from a network of civil-rights attorneys claiming the city violated the California Voting Rights Act, passed into law in 2002.
-On March 5, 2012, the Visalia City Council voted to put on the November 2012 ballot an initiative that changed the way that Visalia voters get to elect their city council.
-The measure passed and since the November 2016 elections, Visalia holds district elections in which the candidates must live in one of the five areas (or "districts") forming the city, and only residents of that area cast their votes.
+On March 5, 2012, the Visalia City Council voted to put on the November 2012 ballot an initiative to change the way that Visalia voters elect their city council.
+The measure passed and, as of the November 2016 elections, Visalia holds district elections in which the candidates must live in one of the five areas (or "districts") forming the city, and only residents of that area cast their votes.